Hypothermia Treatment & Management

 Rapid rewarming methods provide heat at levels higher than 100 kcal/h.
 Methods include thoracic lavage at 500 mL/min (6.1°C/h), cardiopulmonary bypass (400 kcal/h or 18°C/h), thoracic lavage at 2 L/min (19.7°C/h), ECMO, and AV dialysis (1-4 degrees per hour, and warm-water immersion [1500 kcal/h]).

 In comparison, endogenous shivering provides rewarming at a rate of 300 kcal/h.
 No noninvasive technique rewarms as rapidly as full-body immersion in warm water.
 Known as the Hubbard tank technique, immersion has successfully rewarmed humans with severe hypothermia.
-Unfortunately, patients who require rapid rewarming in the emergency department also need cardiac monitoring and intravenous therapy, both of which are difficult to manage under water.
+Important, however, the effectiveness of warm water baths for hypothermic patients is controversial.
+Immersion in warm water was not recommended by a 2014 expert panel review because of concerns for core temperature afterdrop and the risk of cardiovascular collapse.
+[11]

 Defibrillation also is difficult; however, defibrillation is likely futile once a patient's core temperature falls below 30°C.

 Initiate CPR for hypothermic patients who deteriorate into ventricular fibrillation.
-These patients also warrant immediate weight-based defibrillation (2 J/kg), along with prompt administration of high-dose bretylium (10 mg/kg).
+These patients also warrant immediate weight-based defibrillation (2 J/kg).

 Consider initiating cardiopulmonary bypass for any case of ventricular fibrillation or profound hypothermia with deterioration.
 Patients with this degree of hypothermia have optimized outcomes with procedures such as cardiopulmonary bypass and pleural lavage.
 However, these methods are invasive, often unavailable, and infrequently used and as such are subject to user-inexperience.